FabioTomaz/weather/app/README.md

 # NodeJS API

 ## Overview
-A simple nodeJS api for retrieving weather, sunset and sunrise data.
+This is the NodeJS api gateway for retrieving weather, sunset and sunrise data.

 ### Setup
 You must first install all the dependencies using: